• Skip to primary navigation

 In a simple shot, this is a great way to get all of the probiotic power from fermented foods.
 It is so easy, drain the brine and mix it with purified water in a 1-1 ratio.
 You can drink this as a shot or mix it into your favorite recipes for a quick health boost.

-How To Spot Gut Healthy Foods At The Grocery Store
+How To Find Gut Healthy Foods At The Grocery Store

-Eating various fermented foods with live probiotics can have powerful benefits for your body and brain.
+Eating various fermented foods with live probiotics can benefit your body and brain.
 Check out my posts on choosing the right fermented foods with probiotics in the grocery or shopping online.

 Related Sauerkraut Questions